Q. Let's start the interview now. Tell me about yourself.

 <aside> 💡

 When I was growing up, I had a regular desk that didn’t adjust at all, and it was pretty uncomfortable during long study sessions.
 Now I use a motion desk, and I can raise or lower it depending on how I feel.
-It’s way more comfortable and really helps me focus.
-Plus, it’s better for my posture, and honestly, I can’t imagine going back to a regular desk anymore.
+It’s much more comfortable and really helps me focus.
+Plus, it’s better for my posture, and honestly, that makes a big difference.
+I can’t imagine going back to a regular desk anymore.

 </aside>